How to Write Out Numbers Using Words

 In most cases, nobody even reads the amount that you write with words.
 Checks with discrepancies often go unnoticed, especially when deposited at ATMs, but somebody will notice if there’s a problem with your check (for example, if you have insufficient funds or somebody disputes the payment).

 As numbers grow, they get harder to say and write—until you get used to them.
-Most people are comfortable with tens and hundreds, but things get complicated after that.
+While people may be comfortable with tens and hundreds, things get complicated after that.
 Count how many numerals there are to the left of the decimal point to figure out what kind of number you’re dealing with.
 When there is no decimal, start at the far right of any whole number.

 - If there are four numbers to the left of the decimal, you’re in the thousands.